mibohl/2024_Evolution_Suisse/docs/project/background.md

 Sometimes, the activity of the biomolecule we're evolving is too weak, resulting in slow phage propagation that makes it difficult to run PACE effectively.
 In such cases, we use a modified approach called Phage-Assisted Non-Continuous Evolution (PANCE).
 Unlike PACE, where phages and bacteria are continuously refreshed in a bioreactor (lagoon), PANCE works in a batch culture.
 In this method, phages are introduced into a batch of bacteria and allowed to propagate over a set period.
 Once the cycle is complete, a sample of the culture is taken and used to inoculate a new batch of bacteria, repeating the process.
 This non-continuous setup eliminates the risk of phages being removed from the culture faster than they can propagate, enabling evolution even when the activity of the biomolecule is low.
 PANCE is often used as a preliminary step before PACE, allowing us to first evolve the biomolecule to a higher activity level, which is then sufficient for running continuous evolution in the PACE system.

 ## References

+[^ubi_first]:Tsai JM, Nowak RP, Ebert BL, Fischer ES.
+Targeted protein degradation: from mechanisms to clinic.
+Nat Rev Mol Cell Biol.
+2024;25: 740–757. doi:10.1038/s41580-024-00729-9
+[^ubi_second]:Cowan AD, Ciulli A. Driving E3 ligase substrate specificity for targeted protein degradation: Lessons from nature and the laboratory.
+Annu Rev Biochem.
+2022;91: 295–319. doi:10.1146/annurev-biochem-032620-104421
+[^ubi_third]:Rape M. Ubiquitylation at the crossroads of development and disease.
+Nat Rev Mol Cell Biol.
+2017;19: 59–70. doi:10.1038/nrm.2017.83
+[^ubi_fourth]:Damgaard RB.
+The ubiquitin system: from cell signalling to disease biology and new therapeutic opportunities.
+Cell Death Differ.
+2021;28: 423–426. doi:10.1038/s41418-020-00703-w
+[^ubi_fifth]:Vu PK, Sakamoto KM.
+Ubiquitin-mediated proteolysis and human disease.
+Mol Genet Metab.
+2000;71: 261–266. doi:10.1006/mgme.2000.3058
+[^ubi_sixth]:Martínez-Jiménez F, Muiños F, López-Arribillaga E, Lopez-Bigas N, Gonzalez-Perez A. Systematic analysis of alterations in the ubiquitin proteolysis system reveals its contribution to driver mutations in cancer.
+Nat Cancer.
+2020;1: 122–135. doi:10.1038/s43018-019-0001-2

 [^pace_paper]:Esvelt KM, Carlson JC, Liu DR. A system for the continuous directed evolution of biomolecules.
 Nature.
 2011;472: 499–503. doi:10.1038/nature09929